prysmaticlabs/prysm/README.md

 # Sharding Instructions

-To get started with running the project, follow the instructions to initialize your own private Ethereum blockchain and geth node, as they will be required to run before you can become a validator or a proposer.
+To get started with running the project, follow the instructions to initialize your own private Ethereum blockchain and geth node, as they will be required to run before you can become a validator or a collation proposer.

 ## Running a Local Geth Node